396,000 Washington families now struggle every day to put food on the table.

 Families face increasingly tough challenges to make ends meet and put food on the table.
 Over the past three years, the number of hungry families grew by 85% across Washington.
 Now when it is needed more than ever, our coalition supports a balanced approach to the state budget that restores and protects our state’s hunger relief system so we can ensure our neighbors can meet their most basic need: food.

-2014 Legislative Priorities
+2015 Legislative Priorities

 Restore full funding for the State Food Assistance Program (SFA)

-Increase funding the Emergency Food Assistance Program (EFAP, state funding for food banks)(EFAP)
+Preserve funding for the Emergency Food Assistance Program (EFAP)

 Our coalition continues to support efforts to reform our state’s regressive tax system.
-We support the closure of outdated tax expenditures, increased transparency in the creation of and renewal of tax expenditures, and finding new and sustainable sources of revenue in order to protect, strengthen and restore key nutrition programs and other services that help low-income families in Washington meet their basic needs.
+We support the closure of outdated tax expenditures, increased transparency in the creation of and renewal of tax expenditures, and finding new and sustainable sources of revenue in order to protect, strengthen and restore key nutrition programs and other services that help low-income families in Washington meet their basic needs

 To read about our past Legislative Agendas, Click Here.